OpenHMD/OpenHMD/README.md

 ### Cross compiling for windows using mingw
+Using Make:

     export PREFIX=/usr/i686-w64-mingw32/ (or whatever your mingw path is) PKG_CONFIG_LIBDIR=$PREFIX/lib/pkgconfig ./configure --build=`gcc -dumpmachine` --host=i686-w64-mingw32 --prefix=$PREFIX
     make
 the library will end up in the .lib directory, you can use microsoft's lib.exe to make a .lib file for it

+Using CMake:

+For MinGW cross compiling, toolchain files tend to be the best solucion.
+Please check the CMake documentation on how to do this.
+A starting point might be the CMake wiki: http://www.vtk.org/Wiki/CmakeMingw

 ### Static linking on windows
 If you're linking statically with OpenHMD using windows/mingw you have to make sure the macro OHMD_STATIC is set before including openhmd.h.
 In GCC this can be done by adding the compiler flag -DOHMD_STATIC, and with msvc it can be done using /DOHMD_STATIC.